Winter Haven Social Security Disability Lawyers

 Filing an Initial Claim: If you are unable to work because of a physical or mental disability, an attorney from our Winter Haven office can complete your Social Security disability application and submit it to the SSA on your behalf.
 Your lawyer will complete all required paperwork so that it complies with the SSA’s rules and procedures, which require clear and unambiguous documentation of your disabling medical condition.

 Filing an Appeal: If the SSA has improperly denied your claim, your attorney may file an appeal seeking to overturn the decision.
-As part of the appeals process, your attorney will gather all necessary medical records and submit them to the court.
-Your attorney may also contact your treating physician in Winter Haven and request that he or she issue a written medical opinion regarding your ability to work.
-Furthermore, your disability attorney will review with you the types of questions that the judge may ask during your appeal.
+Part of that process involves gathering all the necessary evidence, such as medical records and photo/video evidence and submitting the evidence to court.
+Your attorney could also interview the medical professional that treated your injuries and request that he or she verifies your injuries and their impact on your working capacity.
+Furthermore, your disability attorney will help prepare you for any questions the judge may ask during your appeal.

 Types of Social Security Claims Our Attorneys Handle

-Social Security Disability Insurance Benefits (referred to as “SSD” or “SSDI”): Social Security disability insurance can provide benefits to you and certain family members if you are unable to perform the essential functions of your current occupation or another type of job because of a physical or mental disability.
-To be considered disabled by the SSA, your disabling medical condition must have lasted, or be expected to last, for at least one year.
-The amount of the monthly benefit is based on your earnings history.
+Social Security Disability Insurance Benefits (referred to as “SSD” or “SSDI”): Social Security disability aims to provide benefits for taxpayers and their family members if they are unable to work because of a physical or mental disability.
+Among the factors that the SSA considers when reviewing whether a person is, in fact, disabled, is the duration of their injury.
+In order to qualify, your injury must have lasted, or expect to last, at least a year.
+The amount of benefits you could recover is based on your earnings history.

-Disabled Adult Child Benefits (“DAC”): Disabled children between the ages of 18 and 22 may be eligible for benefits if one of the child’s parents is deceased or receives Social Security retirement or disability benefits.
+Disabled Adult Child Benefits (“DAC”): Disabled children between the ages of 18 and 22 may be eligible for benefits if one of his or her parents is deceased or receives Social Security retirement or disability benefits.

-Disabled Widow/Widower Benefits (“DWB”): Widows or widowers over the age of 50 who develop a disability within seven years of a spouse’s death may qualify for DWB benefits.
-To qualify for DWB, the widow or widower must have been married to the deceased for at least ten years.
+Disabled Widow/Widower Benefits (“DWB”): Widows or widowers over the age of 50 who develop a disability within seven years of a spouse’s death could qualify for DWB benefits.
+In order to qualify for these benefits, the widow or widower must have been married to the deceased for at least ten years.

 Social Security Disability Appeals Process